Alertus Military Solutions

 Alertus offers Outdoor Notification solutions designed to meet any military facility’s needs.
 Alertus’ breakthrough text-to-speech technology embedded in a into a high power speaker array (HPSA) can overcome limitations created by live voice announcements such as enunciation, clarity, and intelligibility.
 Alertus can also override existing outdoor infrastructure or design a new system to cover outdoor areas with siren tones and clear voice messages.

-The Alertus system meets and exceeds the following codes and mandates:
+The Alertus system meets or exceeds the following codes and mandates:

 Unified Facilities Criteria (UFC)